oswald2/AURIS/README.md

 # esa-space-protocols

-A Haskell library for handling space protocols from ESA (CCSDS,PUS, ...)
+A Haskell library for handling space protocols from the European Space Ageny (ESA).

+Currently under heavy construction and creation.